-Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed
+Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed Disinfectant is necessary for control of microbial contaminants.

 Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk of health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination.